HVAC Contractors in Chicago, IL

 - has the necessary certifications, licenses and insurance coverage required by your state

-- has the experience and HVAC knowledge required to install the equipment correctly
+- has the experience and HVAC knowledge required to install your new HVAC unit correctly

 Choosing a contractor and receiving a competitive price for your job requires that you obtain at least three estimates from reputable HVAC contractors.
 Due diligence is required to understand the difference between contractor estimates.
 Compare the estimates, verify what you are paying for, and choose the one that fits your budget and meets the requirements listed above.
 Before signing the agreement, verify references, licenses, and insurance as well as the contractors’ standing with the Better Business Bureau for outstanding complaints or lawsuits.